eclipse-hono/hono/site/content/deployment/helm-based-deployment.md

 helm get eclipse-hono
 ~~~

-## Deploying Hono without using Helm's Tiller Service
+### Deploying Hono using kubectl

 In cases where installation of Helm's Tiller service into the cluster is not an option, the Kubernetes resource descriptors created by Helm can be deployed manually using the `kubectl` command line tool.

-Then run the following commands to generate the resource descriptors using Helm:
+Run the following commands to generate the resource descriptors using Helm:

 ~~~sh
 # in directory: eclipse-hono-$VERSION/deploy/